 Upgrades

-We also provide some quality of life upgrades for an added cost:
+We also provide some quality of life upgrade options for a fee:

 SSD (Solid State Drive)